K.I.D.S.

 K.I.D.S. (backronym for Kickin' Incredibly Dope Shit) is the fourth mixtape by American rapper Mac Miller.
 It was released by Rostrum Records on August 13, 2010, through DatPiff.
 The title is a reference to the 1995 drama film Kids, which is quoted throughout the mixtape.
 It was later commercially released on April 29, 2020.
-A deluxe version was released on its 10th anniversary and includes two new tracks.
+A deluxe version was released on its 10th anniversary and includes two new tracks, "Ayye" and "Back In The Day".

 Content and release

-Seven songs from K.I.D.S. had music videos created for them: "Nikes On My Feet", "Kool Aid & Frozen Pizza", "Knock Knock", "Senior Skip Day", "La La La La", "Traffic In The Sky", and "Don't Mind If I Do".
+Seven songs from K.I.D.S. had music videos created for them: "Nikes On My Feet", "Kool Aid & Frozen Pizza", "Knock Knock", "Senior Skip Day", "La La La La", "Traffic in the Sky", and "Don't Mind If I Do".
 The videos for "Nikes on My Feet" and "Kool Aid & Frozen Pizza" were both heavily played on YouTube, reaching over 50 million views each.
 Both songs featured prominent classic hip-hop samples, from Q-Tip's remix of Nas' "The World Is Yours" and Lord Finesse's "Hip 2 Da Game", respectively.
 In July 2012, Finesse filed a $10 million lawsuit against Miller, Rostrum and DatPiff for use of the sample.
 The lawsuit was settled out of court in December 2012, with its stipulations kept confidential.

 To support the mixtape, Miller embarked on his first tour in early 2011, the "Incredibly Dope Tour".
 Miller sold out at every location on the tour.

-Rapper Logic credits the song "Kool Aid & Frozen Pizza" as an inspiration to create his debut mixtape.
+The mixtape was released on streaming services for the first time on April 29, 2020.
+The songs "Traffic in the Sky" and "La La La La" were absent from this release due to issues clearing the samples.
+A deluxe version was released soon after on its 10th anniversary.
+The deluxe edition included two previously unreleased songs, "Ayye" and "Back In The Day".